sgreenhill/aria/doc/OMake.md

 # OMake - A build tool for Ofront+

-**OMake** is a tool for automating the process of building large Oberon-2 projects.
+**OMake** is a tool for automatically building large Oberon-2 projects.

-**OMake** uses only the dependency information already expressed in the Oberon-2 source, and requires no additional scripts in order to compile and link projects.
+**OMake** uses only the dependency information already expressed in the Oberon-2 source, and requires no extra scripts to compile and link projects.

 To build any Oberon-2 module: